SaraSadik651387/Design-and-programming-of-digital-and-analog-sensors/README.md

      - The **decoded value** for the button.
      - The LED turning **ON** or **OFF** based on the button pressed.

+## **TMP36 Project**
+1.**Set Up the Circuit:**

+   -Connect the TMP36 Sensor and LEDs as shown in the circuit diagram.
+   -Use 330Ω resistors with each LED.

+2.**Upload the Code:**

+Use the provided Arduino sketch to upload the program.

+3.**Test the Setup:**

+-Observe the LEDs turning ON or OFF based on the temperature:
+   -Below 40°C: All LEDs OFF.
+   -40-50°C: Red LED ON.
+   -50-60°C: Red and Blue LEDs ON.
+   -60°C and Above: All LEDs ON.

 ---

 ## **Code**